TheresaLui/SelfHelpContent_v2/articles/microsoft.recoveryservices/azurebackup-crc-usererrorcannotfindservercertificatewiththumbprint.md

 # Error UserErrorCannotFindServerCertificateWithThumbprint

 <!--issueDescription-->
-We have identified that your restore job failed because Azure backup cannot find the server certificate with the thumbprint on the target.
-This is mostly like due to Master database on the destination instance doesn't have a valid encryption thumbprint.
+We have identified that your restore job failed because Azure Backup cannot find the server certificate with the thumbprint on the target.
+This is mostly like due to the Master database on the destination instance not having a valid encryption thumbprint.
 <!--/issueDescription-->

-## **Recommended Document**
+## **Recommended Steps**

-To resolve this issue follow this [article](https://docs.microsoft.com/azure/backup/backup-sql-server-azure-troubleshoot#usererrorcannotfindservercertificatewiththumbp).
+* To resolve this issue follow this [article](https://docs.microsoft.com/azure/backup/backup-sql-server-azure-troubleshoot#usererrorcannotfindservercertificatewiththumbp)